temporalio/edu-errstrat-typescript-code/exercises/non-retryable-errors/README.md

 - Maximum Interval: The maximum interval between retries
 - Maximum Attempts: The maximum number of execution attempts that can be made in the presence of failures

 1. In `activities.ts`, notice that we added a new Activity for you called `notifyInternalDeliveryDriver`.
-This Activitiy simulates that an internal driver is not available.
-This Activity has a hard coded error thrown: `FetchingInternalDriverError`.
+This Activitiy simulates that an internal driver is not available and forces a hard coded error.
 We will now configure this error.
 2. Edit `workflows.ts`.
 3. We want to set the retry policy to retry once per second for five seconds for simplicity's sake.
 In the `retry` object of your `proxyActivities`, add in the values for `initialInterval`, `backoffCoefficient`, `maximumInterval`, `maximumAttempts` that would allow for this.
-4. Now notice line 92.
+4. Now notice line 81.
 In this `try/catch` block, you can see that we call `notifyInternalDeliveryDriver`.
 If after we retried this Activity once per second for five seconds and we still do not successfully execute this Activity, we will invoke `pollExternalDeliveryDriver`.
 This Activity will poll a microservice looking for external drivers (e.g., UberEats, Grubhub, DoorDash).
 5. Save your file.

 ## Part C: Run the Workflow